d8vjork/docker-sentry-cli/README.md

 # docker-sentry-cli

-Dockerised Sentry CLI with automated builds on multiple architectures
+Small, Dockerised Sentry CLI with automated builds on multiple architectures (for AMD64 use the [official one](https://hub.docker.com/r/getsentry/sentry-cli)).